 'Doctor Strange 2': Ending Explained, All Your Questions Answered

-The Multiverse of Madness, now available to stream on Disney Plus, subjects at least one hero to a bleak fate.
+The Multiverse of Madness, which is now available to stream on Disney Plus, subjects at least one hero to a bleak fate.

 More in www.cnet.com